Queries over infinite streams

 //plot: Line plot

-The built-in library of trigonometric functions is very useful for
+In general, the built-in library of trigonometric functions is very

 simstream(Number pace)